-For purposes of the Company's Governance and Sustainability System, the members of senior management are deemed to be those members of management who report directly to the Board of Directors, to the chairman thereof or to the chief executive officer of the Company and, in all cases, the director of the Internal Audit Area, as well as any other member of management that the Board of Directors deems to be a member of senior management.
+For purposes of the Company's Governance and Sustainability System, the members of senior management are deemed to be those members of management who report directly to the Board of Directors, to the chairman thereof or to the chief executive officer of the Company, as well as any other member of management that the Board of Directors deems to be a member of senior management, and in any case the director of the Internal Audit Area.

 2. Purpose and Basic Principles

-The Policy seeks to offer remuneration systems that make it possible to attract, retain and motivate the most qualified professionals, in order to enable the Company and the Group to attain their strategic objectives within the increasingly competitive and internationalised context in which they operate.
+The Policy seeks to offer remuneration systems that make it possible to attract, retain and motivate the most qualified professionals, in order to enable the Company and the other companies of the Group to attain their strategic objectives within the increasingly competitive and internationalised context in which they operate.

 To this end, the Policy seeks to:

 a) Ensure that the remuneration, in terms of structure and total amount, is in line with best practices, as well as competitive vis-à-vis that of comparable entities at the domestic and international level.
-It has been established by taking into account the differences existing in the area of senior officer remuneration in the various regions in which the Group operates.
+It has been established by taking into account the differences existing in the area of senior officer remuneration in the various regions in which the companies of the Group operate.

-b) Establish the remuneration, in accordance with objective standards, based on the individual performance of the members of senior management and on the achievement of the corporate objectives of the Company and the Group.
+b) Establish the remuneration, in accordance with objective standards, based on the individual performance of the members of senior management and on the achievement of the corporate objectives of the Company and of the other companies of the Group.

 c) Include a significant annual variable component tied to the achievement of specific, pre-established, quantifiable objectives in line with the corporate interest and strategic goals of the Company.
 The foregoing should be understood to be without prejudice to the possibility of considering other objectives, especially in the area of corporate social responsibility.

-d) Foster and encourage the attainment of the strategic goals of the Company through the inclusion of long-term incentives, strengthening continuity in the competitive development of the Group and of its management team, and generating a motivating effect that acts as a driving force to ensure the loyalty and retention of the best professionals.
+d) Foster and encourage the attainment of the strategic goals of the Company through the inclusion of long-term incentives, strengthening continuity in the competitive development of the Group’s companies and of its management team, and generating a motivating effect that acts as a driving force to ensure the loyalty and attraction of the best professionals.

 e) Set appropriate maximum limits to any short-term or long-term variable remuneration, and establish suitable mechanisms to reconsider the implementation and payment of any deferred variable remuneration when a reformulation occurs that has a negative effect on the Company's consolidated annual accounts, including the potential total or partial cancelation of payment of deferred variable remuneration in the event of a correction of the annual accounts on which such remuneration was based.